babyfish-ct/graphql-provider/doc/entities.md

     >       ```
     > 2. enumProviderByInt
     >
-    >	 This means to map the enum to a intrger
+    >	 This means to map the enum to a integer
-    >   - By default the ordinal of the enum is used
+    >   - By default the *ordinal* of the enum is used
     >       ```kt
     >       enumProviderByInt(Gender::class) // 0, 1
     >       ```
-    >   - You can override the default behavior with custom strings
+    >   - You can override the default behavior with custom integers
     >       ```kt
     >       enumProviderByInt(Gender::class) { // 100, 200
     >           map(Gender.MALE, 100)